vinitshahdeo/Email-Signature-Template/README.md

 # Email Signature Template

-Sometimes, creating an attractive email signature is essential.
-Check an eye-catching HTML signature example to realize that the signature can be not boring, but eye-catching, elegant and recognizable.
+#### Sometimes, creating an attractive email signature is essential.
+Here's an eye-catching HTML signature example to realize that the signature can be not boring, but eye-catching, elegant and recognizable.

 ## Usage